Pillars of Change

 Source - Bellwether Education Partners

-Ruby supports legislation that expands affordable healthcare to children and families.
+Ruby supports legislation that expands affordable healthcare for people in need.
 Access to healthcare is a human right and it's imperative that we listen to the concerns of everyday hard-working West Tennesseans’ who do not have adequate medical coverage.

 "Among all the rights to which we are entitled, health care may be the most intersectional and crucial.
 The very frailty of our human lives demands that we protect this right as a public good.
 Universal health care is crucial to the ability of the most marginalized segments of any population to live lives of dignity.”